Student Reviews on

-From Connor who spent three months in London, England, working as an intern for the U.S. Embassy in the Economics Department and taught in rural, indigenous communities in Peru and Ecuador, South America.
+From Connor who interned in London, England, for the U.S. Embassy and taught in indigenous communities in Peru and Ecuador, South America.

 From Schuyler who combined a rigorous outdoor wilderness program in the South Island with a work placement on a sheep farm in the North Island of New Zealand.

 "We encouraged our son to take a gap year so he could hit the "pause button" and redirect his learning through life experiences.
 Initially, he thought it would be awkward to go in a different direction than all his friends heading to college, but once he set out on his journey, he never looked back nor questioned this decision.
-Allowing more time "to bake" with a gap year, our son gained an array of life tools and skills which include maturity, independence, perspective, appreciation, ability to overcome challenges, knowledge,confidence, and happiness.
-These experiences acquired from his gap year have not only shaped his character with enduring qualities, but will help with the transition to college and provide a spring board for the rest of his life.
-He continues to thank us for the amazing opportunities he was able to experience.”
+Allowing more time "to bake" with a gap year, our son gained an array of life tools and skills which include maturity, independence, perspective, appreciation, ability to overcome challenges, knowledge,confidence, and happiness."

-From Sarah a parent whose son spent most of his gap year in New Zealand followed by employment in Colorado.
+From Sarah a parent whose son spent his gap year in New Zealand followed by employment in Colorado.

-"We had talked with several people who had taken gap years before college, and not one regretted their experience.
-All of them said that it was a wonderful, maturing year.
-We planted the seed in our son's head during his sophomore year of high school; so by the time he was a senior, it seemed like a reasonable idea to him.
-By deferring his college acceptance, he was able to focus on getting as much out of the year as possible without the worry of the next step.
+"We planted the gap year idea in our son's head during his sophomore year of high school; so by the time he was a senior, it seemed like a reasonable idea to him.
 The combined experiences overseas taught him to become comfortable living on his own away from home as well as to become independent in time management and budgeting.
-In his freshman year at college, he is much more mature in managing his life than I think he would have been without his experiences in England and South America.
-Additionally, he has been able to incorporate his gap year experiences into many of his school papers this year, not only enriching the content but also giving him perspective on the value of the gap year.”
+In his freshman year at college, he is much more mature in managing his life than I think he would have been without his experiences in England and South America."

 From Kathi a parent whose son combined working in England and South America over the course of his gap year.